filips123/PWAsForFirefox/README.md

   * **Linux:**

     This cannot be fixed easily.
-The native part of the project currently launches Firefox with the `--class` argument, which should set the `WM_CLASS` property of the window to the PWA ID.
-However, because all Firefox processes in the same profile are connected together, all windows have WM_CLASS of the first PWA.
+The native part of the project currently launches Firefox with the `--class` and `--name` arguments, which should set the `WM_CLASS` property of the window to the web app ID.
+However, because all Firefox processes in the same profile are connected together, all windows have WM_CLASS of the first web app.
 Fixing this would probably require modifying Firefox C++ code.
 Check [this comment](https://github.com/filips123/PWAsForFirefox/issues/33#issuecomment-887382593) and related discussions for ideas and possible solutions to fix this.

-    This problem is tracked as issues [#80](https://github.com/filips123/PWAsForFirefox/issues/80) and [bug 1747722](https://bugzilla.mozilla.org/show_bug.cgi?id=1747722) on Bugzilla.
+    This problem is tracked as issue [#80](https://github.com/filips123/PWAsForFirefox/issues/80) and [bug 1747722](https://bugzilla.mozilla.org/show_bug.cgi?id=1747722) on Bugzilla.

   * **macOS:**